October is Pregnancy and Infant Loss Awareness Month.

 Here’s what I appreciate hearing…

 – Do you have a photo of Micah you can share with me?

 – How can I celebrate and honor Micah with you?

 There is no “moving on” after child loss.
-We just become better at coping.
+We become stronger.
 I hate that Micah is gone.
 I will hate it every day for the rest of my life.
-Yet, I have found peace because while Micah is gone from our arms, he is not gone from our family.
+I have found peace, because while Micah is gone from our arms, he is never gone from our family.

 Life’s most amazing blessings and all the happiness in the world can never replace Micah.
 Micah is not physically with me, but he is always with me.
 He is always my child.
 I am always his mama.
 Death and the passage of time can never change that.

 I have three children – one in my heart and two in my arms – and I love being their mama.